ABWEBIT/web-components/docs/shadow-dom.md

 You can attach a Shadow DOM to an element using attachShadow().
 The method accepts an object with the mode option, which can be:

-open - The Shadow DOM is accessible from outside via the element.shadowRoot property (example below).
+open - The Shadow DOM is accessible from outside via the element.shadowRoot property.
 ```javascript
 class WebComponent extends HTMLElement{
   constructor(){